tldr-pages/tldr/pages/linux/pacgraph.md

 > Draw a graph of installed packages to PNG/SVG/GUI/console.
 > More information: <https://github.com/keenerd/pacgraph>.

-- Produce SVG and PNG graph:
+- Produce an SVG and PNG graph:

 `pacgraph`